haarika1234567890/End-of-Course-Project/README.md

 4. Frontend Interface: This is the user-facing part of the app, accessible via mobile devices.
 It provides an intuitive interface for users to interact with the app's features such as buying top branded trendy clothes and items for reasonable prices from national and local areas, selling used or brand new items for with free shipping.

-   Database Management: HealthHub relies on a secure and scalable database infrastructure to store user information, account data, prices, item images, shopping cart total price value.
+   Database Management: TrendGate relies on a secure and scalable database infrastructure to store user information, account data, prices, item images, shopping cart total price value.
 The database management system ensures data integrity, security, and efficient retrieval of information to support the app's functionality.